emmercm/igir/docs/roms/sets.md

 !!! note

-    This option doesn't require you to supply DATs with the [`--dat <path|glob>` option](../dats/scanning.md), but doing so will greatly increase the chance of the option working as intended.
+    This option doesn't require you to supply DATs with the [`--dat <path|glob|url>` option](../dats/scanning.md), but doing so will greatly increase the chance of the option working as intended.

 !!! info